tucaz/nhibernate.postgresql.json/README.md

 # nhibernate.postgresql.json

-NHibernate custom type to handle PostgreSQL JSON and JSONB column types
+NHibernate custom type to handle PostgreSQL JSON and JSONB column types.

+As of June/2019 this repository is being actively maintained.

 # Installation